If a disabled person lives at a property, the person responsible for paying the bill may be entitled to a reduction in Council Tax.

 We may review the reduction on a yearly basis where we send a letter asking the person who pays the Council Tax Bill to confirm that the circumstances have not changed.
 If the disabled person leaves the property on a permanent basis then the relief will be cancelled.

-If the disabled person lives alone s/he will also recieve single occupier discount.
+If the disabled person lives alone s/he will also receive single occupier discount.